hackerDEpandas/pebbleTime/README.md

 ### Conclusion
 If you wish to have further information about *Linear Regression* and *Gradient Decent* please see the following [pdf](http://cs229.stanford.edu/notes/cs229-notes1.pdf).
-I hope you find this readme useful and please let me know if you have any question.
+I hope you find this readme useful and please let me know if you have any questions.